sergensetup/railstart/README.md

-# mosi
+# Mosi

-For my first api, I have choosed to build a marketplace from scratch with Ruby On Rails !
+For our first api, we choosed to build a marketplace from scratch with Ruby On Rails !

+We called it Mosi.

 Any advice, any help => warmly welcome.
-# mosi